BenjaminMedia/wa-shell-node/README.md

 			<ARG2>: ALL for all content types, or specific machine name ex. ngm_article.
 			<ARG3>: API pagenumber to start from, ex.
 30

+If any missing taxonomy is found, it will be logged to a CSV file within a (new, if doesn't exist) folder named logs.
+There will be created one file for each content type and brand.

-*Note: You need to have your IP adress whitelisted on each drupal site - otherwise you cannot access API.*
+*Note: You need to have your IP adress whitelisted on each drupal site (brandwise, not domain) - otherwise you cannot access API.*

 ---